tomohisa/dcb-events.github.io/docs/resources/specification.md

 - It _MUST_ contain a [StreamQuery](#StreamQuery)
 - It _MUST_ be _either_ a
-  - [SequenceNumber](#SequenceNumber) - representing the highest sequence number that was consumed when building the condition
+  - [SequenceNumber](#SequenceNumber) - representing the highest sequence number that was consumed when building the condition. *Note:* There is no guarantee that this number is not _higher_ than the last event that matched the StreamQuery
   - `NONE` - no event must match the specified [StreamQuery](#StreamQuery)

 ####